UPennBJPrager/CNT_Research_Template/README.md

 ### data_pointers
 This folder contains pointers to data contained on Borel and Lief.
 Data requests should reference these data pointers to prevent duplication before downloading new data.

+### documents
+This folder contains various research documents associated with a project (i.e. SoPs, Pipeline diagrams, etc.) as well as code documentation (e.g.document strings) for the various libraries.

 ### examples
-This folder contains example python and matlab scripts for using common libraries and environments.
+This folder contains example python and matlab scripts for various research tasks as well as how to use common libraries and environments.

 ### reference_data
 This folder contains data that can be used for building targets or conducting unit tests.